anhaidgroup/active_matcher/examples/Cluster-Example.md

 ### Step 6: Specifying a Labeler

 ActiveMatcher uses a labeler to label a candidate tuple pair as match or non-match.
 It does this in the step to create a set of seeds for the active learning process and in the step of active learning itself (as we describe soon).
+Currently ActiveMatcher provides a command-line interface (CLI) labeler, a Web-based labeler, and a gold labeler.
+Among these, the CLI labeler can only be used when running ActiveMatcher on a single local machine.
+In what follows we discuss using the Web-based labeler and the gold labeler.

-### Using the Web Labeler
+#### Using the Web Labeler

 We have provided a Web-based labeler that the user can use to label tuple pairs when running ActiveMatcher on a cluster of machines.
 Specifically, when the Spark process underlying ActiveMatcher needs to label tuple pairs, it sends these pairs to a Flask-based Web server, which in turn sends these pairs to a Streamlit GUI, where the user can label.
 The labeled pairs are sent back to the Flaks Web server, which in turn sends them back to the Spark process.